 b.1857 – d.1909

-Arthur’s story starts with his Grandfather, Johann Georg Abelthauser, a Classical Composer in Germany.
-Found on a classical music website, it states that a piece of music, 12 Quartets, 4 horns, Ops 3 is attributed to his son Ignatius George Abeltshauser, although it sounds the same as Opus 3 by Johann his father.
+Arthur’s story starts with his Grandfather, Johann Georg Abeltshauser, a Classical Composer in Germany.
+Found on a classical music website, it states that a piece of music, 12 Quartets, 4 horns, Opus 3 is attributed to his son Ignatius George Abeltshauser, although it sounds the same as Opus 3 by Johann his father.

 A birth/baptism transcription found on Family search, Ignacius George Abeltshauser 27th August 1806 in Strasbourg, Bas-Rhin.
 Alsace.
 French/German border.

 Ignatius marries a widow, Catherine Bacon, nee Kennedy.
 She dies in 1843, having 5 children in 6 years; Catherine Marie (1829), Clementina Anne (1831), Georgina Isabella (1832), Lucinda Elizabeth (1834), Rosalie Angelica (1835).
 Inquest on death in newspaper article on family tree.